-, , Sit е Мар Inclu ide the following (where applicable): Legal description of the property boundaries or an illustration of property lines (including distances) on the drawings.
+PIO ride a map with enough detail to identify the location of tile cc onstruction site, adjacent roads, and receiving waters.
+Sit е Мар Inclu ide the following (where applicable): Legal description of the property boundaries or an illustration of property lines (including distances) on the drawings.
 Final and interim grade contours as appropriate, drainage basins, and the direction of stormwater flow during and upon completion of construction.
 North arrow.
 Areas of soil disturbance, including all areas affected by clearing, grading, and excavation.
 Existing structures and roads.
 Boundaries and identification of different soil types.
 Locations where stormwater will discharge to surface waters during and upon completion of construction.
 Areas of potential erosion problems.
-Existing unique or valuable vegetation and vegetation to be preserved.
+(NONE WITH-IN PROJECT DISTURBED AREA) Existing unique or valuable vegetation and vegetation to be preserved.
 Any on-site and adjacent surface waters, critical areas, buffers, flood plain boundaries, and Shoreline Management boundaries.
 Cut-and-fill slopes indicating top and bottom of slope catch lines.
 Existing contours and drainage basins and the direction of flow for the different drainage areas.
 Total cut-and-fill quantities and the method of disposal for excess material.
 Where feasible, contours extend a minimum of 25 feet beyond property lines and extend sufficiently to depict existing conditions.
 Stockpile; waste storage; and vehicle storage, maintenance, and washdown areas. Те mporary and Permanent BMPs Inclu ide the following on site map (where applicable): Locations for temporary and permanent swales, interceptor trenches, or ditches.
 Details for bypassing off-site runoff around disturbed areas.
 Drainage pipes, ditches, or cut-off trenches associated with erosion and sediment control and stormwater management.
 Locations of temporary and permanent stormwater treatment and/or flow control best management practices (BMPs).
 Temporary and permanent pipe inverts and minimum slopes and cover.
-Details for all structural and nonstructural erosion and sediment control (ESC) BMPs (including, but not limited to, silt fences, construction entrances, sedimentation facilities, etc.) Grades, dimensions, and direction of flow in all ditches and swales, culverts, and pipes.
-Details for any construction-phase BMPs or techniques used for Low Impact Development (LID) BMP protection.
-Locations and outlets of any downtoring systems
+Details for all structural and nonstructural erosion and sediment control (ESC) BMPs (including, but not limited to, silt fences, construction entrances, sedimentation facilities, Grades, dimensions, and direction of flow in all ditches and swales, culverts, and pipes. etc.) Details for any construction-phase BMPs or techniques used for Low Impact Development (LID) BMP protection.
+Locations and outlets of any dewatering systems.